-The visual aspect aside, there are a few very good reasons to want to plant some butterfly favorites in your garden.
-Here are a few of the main ones that convinced me to make my back yard vegetable garden a bit more hospitable for them:
+Here are a few of the main benefits that convinced me to make my back yard vegetable garden a bit more hospitable for them (*note it works with container gardens also if you don’t have a garden plot):

 - Many butterfly species are endangered or vulnerable and could use a little help.

 - Butterflies are an important part of the food chain.
-For example, numerous bird species use caterpillars as food for their young.
-Having butterflies will also attract birds to your garden.
+For example, numerous bird species use caterpillars as food for their young, so pre-butterflies will also attract birds to your garden.

 - Butterflies are important pollinators.